29.12.2025

 No items found.

-After training in fine-art, Francesca’s attention turned to the social aspect of craft, with clay emerging as her primary medium.
-She says: “I am inspired by its very nature – a versatile, inclusive and non-hierarchical material.”
-These principles have become the life-force of her art practice and work at Rochester Square, where she invites school children to participate in ceramics workshops and learn in the studio’s garden; established artists such as Jonathan Baldock, Caroline Achaintre and Anne Ryan to prepare new bodies of work for upcoming exhibitions; and a rolling roster of Studio Members to produce their work, host workshops and collaborate on projects, which includes Rochester’s own sculpture garden.
+After training in fine-art, Francesca’s attention turned to the social aspect of craft with clay emerging as her primary medium.
+“I am inspired by its very nature,” she says, “it is a versatile, inclusive and non-hierarchical material.”
+These principles have become the life-force of her art practice and work at Rochester Square.
+Here, school children learn ceramics and gardening alongside established fine artists preparing new bodies of work –including Jonathan Baldock and Caroline Achaintre – and a rolling roster of Studio Members, who host workshops and collaborate on projects including the centre’s own sculpture garden.

 THE HARVEST SUPPER – QUARTERLY DINNERS CELEBRATING THE END OF THE SEASON – USING VEGETABLES FROM ROCHESTER SQUARE'S GARDEN.
 IMAGE COURTESY OF ROCHESTER SQUARE